Charlotte Hawkins Brown: Legacy

 Brown's papers are at the Radcliffe Institute for Advanced Study at Harvard University.

 The restored campus buildings of the Palmer Memorial Institute are now the Charlotte Hawkins Brown Museum, which links Brown and Palmer Memorial Institute to the larger themes of African American women, education, and social history, with an emphasis on the contributions made by African American citizens to education in North Carolina.

 The museum's visitor center is located in the Carrie M. Stone Teachers' Cottage (1948), and features exhibits about Brown, the Institute and African American education in North Carolina.
 Visitors can tour Brown's residence, known as Canary Cottage, which has been furnished to reflect the 1940s and 1950s, when the school was at its peak.
-Several dormitories, the dining hall, bell tower, teahouse and several teachers' cottages can also be seen.

 Brown's brother, Mingo, was the father of jazz singer Maria Hawkins Cole, who became the wife of musician Nat King Cole and the mother of singer Natalie Cole and actress Carole Cole.

+Brown's image was included in the 1945 painting Women Builders by William H. Johnson as part of his Fighters for Freedom series.